jed709/jed709.github.io/index.md

 scale reduction factor on split chains (at convergence, Rhat = 1).
 ```

 There's a lot of output there, but it is very similar to the output you would get from a typical linear model.
 Let's start with the population-level effects.
-Because our predictors are categorical,
-the model intercept represents tooth length at our reference level, which is `supp = OJ` and `dose = 0.5`.
-The model slopes represent changes in tooth length
-for other levels of our predictors _relative to our reference level_.
+Because our predictors are categorical, the model intercept represents tooth length at our reference level, which is `supp = OJ` and `dose = 0.5`.
+The model slopes represent changes in tooth length for other levels of our predictors _relative to our reference level_.
 So, a coefficient of 9.49 for `dose1` means that at levels of `dose = 1` and `supp = VC`, tooth length increased by an average of 9.49 relative to the reference level.
 See?
 Simple enough.
 We also get 95% Credible Intervals for each coefficient.
 Given that none of these intervals contain 0, it appears that our intercept and all of our slopes are credible.

-Finally, the model also gives us R-hat statistics and effective sample sizes for each estimate.
-These are indices of model convergence, which we will not worry about in this tutorial.
+We also get plenty of other things.
+The above resource on `brms` that I linked covers these in detail, and we will largely leave everything besides our estimates alone in this tutorial.
+But, if you're just slightly curious, the `sigma` parameter represents the model's residual standard deviation.
+The model also gives us R-hat statistics and effective sample sizes for each parameter; these are indices of model convergence, which we will not worry about in this tutorial.

-We can also directly access the full posterior for any model term.
+The truly powerful thing about fitting models like this is that we can directly access the full posterior for any model term very easily.
 This can be accomplished using the `as_draws_df` function from the `brms` package.
-Let's try that and see what we get:
+Let's try that and see what we get (there's a lot of rows, so we'll just glimpse it using `head()`:

 ```R
 m.1 %>%